dhruv036/Android-Resource/Diagrams/DI.md

 			"textAlign": "center",
 			"verticalAlign": "middle",
 			"containerId": "G1XB3U2qX722g_AUmXEzc",
-			"originalText": "DI is a Design pattern which is responsible for creation of object for and injecting in your class at compile time."
+			"originalText": "DI is a Design pattern which is responsible for creation of object for and injecting in your class at compile time.", "lineHeight": 1.25,
+			"baseline": 130
 		},
 		{
 			"type": "rectangle",